sismo-core/ens-sdao/README.md

       });
 ```

-If you want to deploy this for your community, please join our discord: sismo.io
+If you nedd help to deploy this for your community, please join our discord: sismo.io